 Step 3: Setting out

-After the design has been properly done and approved, the construction can begin.
-The contractor will need to set out the tank shell so that it will be cast at the exact intended position which is usually specified in the site layout drawing.
+After the design has been properly done and approved, the contractor will need to set out the tank shell so that it will be cast at the exact intended position which is usually specified in the site layout drawing.
 The tank should be positioned in such a way that the supply and discharge pipes will have minimum obstruction.
 The contractor can set out the tank using the popular 3-4-5 method and ensure that the edges are square depending on the orientation of the tank.
-For cylinderical tanks, the appropriate setting out method should be used.
-Just like in a building, the four edges of the tank (centre to centre) should be established, and a little setback (say 600 mm) adopted to give the iron benders a good space to position their rebars (see Figure 2).
+For cylindrical tanks, the appropriate setting out method should be used.
+Just like in a building, the four edges of the tank (centre to centre) should be established, and a little setback (say 600 mm) established to give the iron benders a good space to position their rebars (see Figure 2).
 A profile board should be established around the setback, and the exact width of the tank walls established on the profile board.

 Step 4: Leveling and blinding